 Caring for our community’s children is a key element of The Elizabeth Hospice’s mission.

 Our comprehensive Children’s Bereavement Program is the only one of its kind in San Diego County and Southwest Riverside County.
-Services are free of charge and open to everyone.
+Children’s bereavement services are free of charge and open to everyone.

 - Bimonthly, 90-minute, evening sessions